timtonthat/personal-attack-classifier/README.md

 The repository is divided in two directories:

-1. `Build a personal attack classifier` : Detailled documentation on end-to-end NLP modeling process
+1. `Training a personal attack classifier` : Detailled ipython Notebook on end-to-end NLP modeling process using LSTM
-2. `Serving a personal attack classifier` : REST API code to serve the trained model
+2. `Serving an attack classifier with django` : Code to serve the trained model using django rest framework

 ## Requirements